giuprime/Programmi-Calcolo_Numerico/README.md

 Nel settimo gruppo: implementazione e analisi dei risultati dei polinomi di interpolazione.

 Per la realizzazione degli esercizi sono state utilizzate le seguenti tecnologie: Fortran e MATLAB.
 Esercizi sviluppati in collaborazione del collega Emanuele Infortuna.

+In this directory is present the analysis of the result for different type of matrix (Vandermonde, Wilkinson, and others).
+In the seventh group is present the interpolation polynomial.
+The exercises were developed in collaboration with Emanuele Infortuna.